 - 5.1 Duration of the match: A match lasts no longer than ten minutes plus time lost, extra time and any special conditions.
-A match is divided into two halves each of not more than five minutes playing time.
-Match organisers may vary the duration of the match appropriate to the match or tournament. - 5.2 Half time: After half time the teams change ends.
+A match is divided into two halves each of not more than five minutes playing time. - 5.2 Half time: After half time the teams change ends.
 There is an interval of not more than two minutes.
-During the interval the teams, the referee and the assistant referees remain in the playing area.
-Match organisers may vary the duration of the half time. - 5.3 The referee keeps the time but may delegate the duty to either or both the assistant referees and/or the official time-keeper if appointed. - 5.4 Time lost to injury: The referee may stop play for not more than one minute so that an injured player can be treated, or for any other permitted delay.
+During the interval the teams, the referee and the assistant referees remain in the playing area. - 5.3 The referee keeps the time but may delegate the duty to either or both the assistant referees and/or the official time-keeper if appointed. - 5.4 Time lost to injury: The referee may stop play for not more than one minute so that an injured player can be treated, or for any other permitted delay.
 The referee may allow play to continue while a medically trained person treats an injured player at the touchline.
 If a player is seriously injured and needs to be removed from the field of play, the referee has the discretion to allow the necessary time to have the injured player removed from the field of play. - 5.5 Making up time lost: Any playing time lost is made up in the same half of the match. - 5.6 Playing extra time: A match may last more than ten minutes if the match organiser has authorised the playing of extra time and established the duration of extra time to take place following a drawn match. - 5.7 Referee's right to end a match: The referee has the authority to end a match at any time when believing further play would be dangerous. - 5.8 When time expires: Play ceases when the ball next becomes dead.
-When a free pass is awarded and then time expires, play continues until the ball next becomes dead unless a further free pass has been awarded.
+If time expires and free pass is then awarded, the referee allows play to continue until the next time the ball becomes dead.